Basic SFTP commands

 10. Exit sFTP Shell

-The ‘!‘ command drop us in local shell from where we can execute Linux commands.
+The ‘!‘ (exclamation mark) command drops us in local shell from where we can execute Linux commands.
 Type ‘exit‘ command where we can see sftp> prompt return.

 sftp> ! [root@sftp ~]# exit Shell exited with status 1 sftp>